 Automotive AfterMarket Industry Size to Value at $828.2 Billion, by 2031 with 6.2% CAGR: States Allied Market Research

-The global automotive aftermarket market size is expanding rapidly due to trend of vehicle customization, strict norms by government for upgrading or replacing vehicle components, and surge in automotive post sale activities.
+The global automotive aftermarket is expanding rapidly due to trend of vehicle customization, strict norms by government for upgrading or replacing vehicle components, and surge in automotive post sale activities.

 Wilmington, Delaware, Nov.
 06, 2023 (GLOBE NEWSWIRE) -- Allied Market Research published a report, titled, "Automotive AfterMarket Industry by Application (Infotainment and Multimedia, Engine Component, Tires and Wheels, Electrical Products, Seat and Steering Covers, Others), by Distribution (OEM, Third Party Vendors), by Vehicle Type (Two Wheeler, Passenger Car, Commercial Vehicle), by Position (External Accessories, Internal Accessories): Global Opportunity Analysis and Industry Forecast, 2021-2031."
 As per the report, the market is estimated to garner $828.2 billion by 2031, having experienced a value of $438.7 billion in 2021, with a notable CAGR of 6.2% during the forecast period of 2022 to 2031.